howtographql/howtographql/content/backend/graphql-js/4-authentication-1.md

 When accessing a Graphcool database service (over HTTP), you need to authenticate by attaching an authentication token to the `Authorization` field of your HTTP header.
 Otherwise, the request is going to fail.

-> Note that you can temporarily disable the service's requirement for authentication by setting the `disableAuth` property to `true` in your `graphcool.yml`.
+> Note that you can temporarily disable the service's requirement for authentication by setting the `disableAuth` property in your `graphcool.yml` to `true`.
 Only then you can send requests to the service without providing the `Authorization` header field.

 But where do you get this authentication token from?
 Well, you can actually generate it yourself, it's a [JSON web token](https://jwt.io) (JWT) that needs to be signed with the Graphcool **service secret** which is specified as the `secret` property in your `graphcool.yml`.

-In most cases however (when using `graphcool-binding` or the Graphcool CLI) the JWT token is actually generated for you so you don't have to worry about that at all and all you need to do is provide the `secret`.
-This is also why the `Graphcool` instance in `index.js` receives the `secret` as a constructor argument.
-Another example is the `graphcool playground` command the the CLI will generate a token and set it as the `Authorization` header when the Playground is open so you can start sending queries and mutations right away.
+In most cases however (when using `graphcool-binding` or the Graphcool CLI) the JWT token is actually generated for you so you don't have to worry about that at all and all you need to do is initally provide the `secret`.
+This is also why the `Graphcool` instance in `index.js` receives the `secret` as a constructor argument, so it can generate JWTs under the hood.
+Another example is the `graphcool playground` command from the CLI.
+This will generate a token and set it as the `Authorization` header when the Playground is opened, so you can start sending queries and mutations right away.

 #### Offering login functionality to your application's users

 All right!
-So now you understand what the `secret` in `graphcool.yml` is actually used for and why it's passed as an argument when instantiating your `Graphcool` binding.
+So now you understand what the `secret` in `graphcool.yml` is actually used for and why it's passed as an argument when to the `Graphcool` constructor.
 This however only protects your database from unauthorized access, but it doesn't help in offering authentication functionality to the users of your application.
 This you need to implement yourself!

 > Note that you can also try the [`node-advanced`](https://github.com/graphql-boilerplates/node-graphql-server/tree/master/advanced) GraphQL boilerplate project which comes with predefined authentication functionality.

+In general, GraphQL does not require a specific authentication method!
+It's completely up to the developer to decide how they want to implement the authentication flow for their GraphQL server.

 You'll also use JWT for user authentication in your app.
-This means you come up with another secret which will be your **application secret**.
+This means you need to come up with another secret which will be your **application secret**.
 This secret is used to issue authentication tokens to your users and validate them.

 For simplicity, you'll define your application secret as a global constant in this tutorial.
 In real-world applications, you should always make sure your secrets are properly protected, e.g. by setting them as environment variables rather than hardcoding them in your source files!